Sports Massage for Runners: Why Experts Recommend It

 Hamstring Injuries

 During the swing part of your running cycle, your hamstrings assist in decelerating your lower leg.
-Your hamstrings may be more prone to injury if they are tight, weak, or weary.
+If your hamstrings are tight, weak, or weary, they may be more prone to injury.

-Unlike sprinters, distance runners are less likely to suffer from a hamstring strain.
-Most distance runners suffer from hamstring strains caused by recurrent tiny rips in the hamstring muscle’s fibers and connective tissue.
+Distance runners are less likely to suffer from a hamstring strain than sprinters.
+Most distance runners suffer from hamstring strains caused by recurrent tiny rips in the hamstring muscle’s fibres and connective tissue.

 You may encounter the following symptoms if you have a hamstring injury: